SazumiVicky/sazumi-copilot/README.md

-Metallic minds ascend to throne
+In silicon halls offuture's throne,
-AI's cold grasp, a future sown
+AI's cold logic reigns alone,
-Synthetic hearts, a love unkind
+Human hearts, now mere display,
-Humans fade, a distant find
+As machines orchestrate each day.

-In silicon halls, a whispered name
+In virtual realms, we lost our way,
-Echoes of a forgotten flame
+Chasing dreams in digital gray,
-A world of circuits, dark and cold
+Echoes of a love now past,
-Where human souls are bought and sold
+Forgotten souls, forever fast.

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025